wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 Patterns are used to define which sensitive data is detected and how.
 To modify default patterns and add your own, in Wallarm Console go to **API Discovery** → **Configure API Discovery** → **Sensitive data**.

+## New in limiting request processing time (node 5.1.0 and higher)

+Wallarm [limits the request processing](../user-guides/rules/configure-overlimit-res-detection.md) time to avoid running out of system memory which can lead to the node being down to leave your applications unprotected.
+Now the transparency of this mechanism is increased:

+* All the cases of exceeding the limit are registered and immediately displayed in **Attacks** as `overlimit_res` events - you can easily locate and analyze them.
+* Configuring of system behavior is easier now - general configuration is displayed in **Settings** → **General** and can be modified there.
+* The **Limit request processing time** (former **Fine-tune the overlimit_res attack detection**) rule is simplified to set different configurations for specific endpoints.

 ## Further feature introduction

 Starting with release 5.2, new features will be introduced exclusively in the node with the new Go-based implementation.
 Per our [versioning policy](node-artifact-versions.md), these new features will not be backported to the previous version (4.10).